-- Always comply with the manufacturer's installation instructions for the child restraint system and its correct use. - Make sure that the entire base of the child restraint system always rests on the sitting surface of the seat. - Never place objects, e.g. cushions, under or behind the child restraint system. - Always use child restraint systems with the original cover designed for them. - Always replace damaged covers with genuine covers.
+- Be sure to comply with the manufacturer's installation instructions for the child restraint system and its correct use. - Make sure that the entire base of the child restraint system always rests on the sitting surface of the seat. - Never place objects (e.g. cushions) under or behind the child restraint system. - Use child restraint systems only with the original cover designed for them. - Always replace damaged covers with genuine covers.

-▲ WARNING Risk of injury or death due to unsecured child restraint systems in the vehicle
+WARNING Risk of injury or death due to

+unsecured child restraint systems in the

+vehicle